Kurukshetra War: Day 10

-The Pandavas put Shikhandi, who had been a woman in a prior life, in front of Bhishma, as Bhishma has taken a vow not to attack a woman.
+The Pandavas put Shikhandi, who had been a woman in a prior life, in front of Bhishma, as Shikhandi in her previous life as Amba had taken promise from Bhishma that he would put down all his weapons when he sees her.
 Shikhandi's arrows fell on Bhishma without hindrance.
 Arjuna positions himself behind Shikhandi, protecting himself from Bhishma's attack and aimed his arrows at the weak points in Bhishma's armor and defeats him.

 The Kauravas and Pandavas gathered around Bhishma and at his request, Arjuna places three arrows under Bhishma's head to support it.
 Bhishma had promised his father, King Shantanu, that he would live until Hastinapura was secured from all directions.
 To keep this promise, Bhishma used the boon of Ichcha Mrityu (self-wished death) given to him by his father.
 After the war ended, when Hastinapura had become safe from all sides and after giving lessons on politics and Vishnu Sahasranama to the Pandavas, Bhishma dies on the first day of Uttarayana.